 This channel again has infinite quantum capacity for ideal conversions, $\eta \rightarrow 1$, $q_2 \rightarrow \infty$, but has vanishing capacity only when the efficiency goes to zero, $\eta \rightarrow 0$, $q_2 = 0$.
 The corresponding continuous-time two-way pure-loss capacity is defined as

 The continuous-time pure-loss quantum capacities $Q_1$ and $Q_2$ defined above incorporate both concepts of efficiency and bandwidth and set the fundamental limit on the quantum communication rate based upon intrinsic transducer properties.
+To characterize these maximal achievable rates, we have assumed that infinite energy is available at the transducers.
+In practice, quantum capacities of transducers shall be lower in energy-constrained scenarios~\cite{Sharma2018,Noh2020}.
 We emphasize that $Q_1$ and $Q_2$ have the unit of qubits per second, and we will show in later text that these highest achievable communication rates are linked to the maximal coupling rates in the underling physical transducer system.